golobby/container/README.md

 ### Performance
 The package Container inevitably uses reflection for binding and resolving processes.
-If performance is a concern, try to bind and resolve the dependencies where it runs only once when your application runs, like the main and init functions.
+If performance is a concern, try to bind and resolve the dependencies where it runs only once, like the main and init functions.

 ## License